|

 JOHN DAVIES MEREWEATHER

-John Davies Mereweather was born in Bristol in England in
+John Davies Mereweather was born in Bristol in England on 7

 1816.
 He was the son of John Mereweather (1771-1845), born